efenollal/boomtown_notes_app/README.md

 ## Testing

 Unit tests are run in memory.
 There is a separate sqlite database for testing purposes.
+If not present create a file and name it `test.sqlite`.
 To run tests on your terminal/cmd:
 1. Go to the root of the application
 2. Type `php artisan config:clear`.
 This will clear the default database configuration and use the .env.testing variables and phpunit.xml settings.
-3. Type `vendor/bin/phpunit --filter <testName>` to run the tests located in *app/tests/Feature/NoteTest.php*.
+3. Type `vendor/bin/phpunit --filter <testName>` to run the tests located in *tests/Feature/NoteTest.php*.